-One could argue I should just be prepared and know what I am going to do with it.
+One could argue I should just be prepared and know what I'm going to do with it.
 And, yes, you’re right, I should be prepared.
-But when life get’s in the way (i.e. house renovations, moving, weddings, full-time jobs — God forbid) rhubarb should have the graciousness to wait for me, because well, I waited long enough for it.
+But when life get’s in the way rhubarb should have the graciousness to wait for me, because well, I waited long enough for it!

-If you want to keep rhubarb for a few weeks or up to a month:
+How to store rhubarb for a few weeks or up to a month:

 Arrange rhubarb stalks on a large piece of foil.
 Loosely, yet snuggly, wrap foil around rhubarb stalks, gently crimping the ends (you don’t want it air tight) and place in the refrigerator until needed.
 Rhubarb should keep this way for at least a month, sometimes longer.

-If you want to freeze rhubarb to use in a few (or many) months from now:
+How to freeze rhubarb to use it months from now: